Sources of Irreproducibility in Machine Learning: A Review: Documentation Factors

-\item \textbf{Implementation details} Details on how novel algorithms and baselines are implemented, especially details that can affect reproducibility are important \cite{henderson_2018}.
-Inconsistencies in the documentation and implementation of ancillary software can cause reproducibility experiments to fail when using different ancillary software.
-Alahmari et al. \shortcite{alahmari_2020} showed how a difference in Karas’ documented equation for the Glorot uniform and the actual implementation differ. \item \textbf{Access to data} The availability of data will help to reproduce results.
-However, data cannot always be made publicly available \cite{pineau_2021} and might not be easily available to collect, i.e. medical data that that is sensitive \cite{mcdermott_2021}.
+\textbf{Implementation details} Details on how novel algorithms and baselines are implemented, especially details that can affect reproducibility, are important \cite{henderson_2018}.
+Inconsistencies in the documentation and implementation of software can cause reproducibility experiments to fail when using different software. \citet{alahmari_2020} showed how a Karas' documentation error stating that convolutional layers weights initialization was based on the Glorot uniform, however the actual implementation was with modified version of Glorot uniform, known as the Xavier uniform, causing the results to not be reproducible when implemented on PyTorch. \textit{Lack of implementation details of the machine learning algorithms could lead to differing outcomes, while for performance metrics it could lead to different analysis.}

+\textbf{Access to data} The availability of data is required for outcome reproducibility for non-trivial data, such as synthetic data that can be generated by rules.
+However, data cannot always be made publicly available \cite{pineau_2021} and might not be easily available to collect, i.e. medical data is sensitive \cite{mcdermott_2021}. \textit{Availability of data may affect the outcome.}

-\item \textbf{Access to code} Reproducing the experiments will require more effort if the code that necessary to run the experiments is not available \cite{pineau_2021,mcdermott_2021}. \end{description} Documentation factors affect all reproducibility degrees, but can mostly be controlled by sharing code and data.
+\textbf{Access to code} Code describes implementation details perfectly and is required for outcome reproducibility for experiments of some complexity.
+Reproducing the experiments will require more effort if the code that is necessary to run the experiments is not available \cite{pineau_2021,mcdermott_2021,gundersen_2019}.
+The version number or commit ID should be noted when referencing code in a git repository. \textit{Lack of code could both affect the outcome, analysis, and interpretation.}

+\textbf{Stale URLs} URLs in papers that link to software and data often stop working. \citet{hennessey_2013} analyzed 14,489 unique web pages found in the abstracts of papers published between 1996 and 2010 and found that the median lifespan of these web pages was 9.3 years with 62\% of them being archived. \emph{Can affect both outcome and analysis.}

+Documentation factors affect all reproducibility degrees, but can be alleviated by sharing code and data since the code and data themselves document so many aspects of the experiment.
 This is why code and data sharing is so effective for increasing reproducibility.
-Documentation factors will support validation of study design, the evaluation and observation factors as well as verification of an experiment.
+The location and stability of the resource should be considered when posting data and code to enable reproducible results.